damalis/full-stack-proxy-nginx-wordpress-for-everyone-with-docker-compose/README.md

 ### Website

+add and/or remove wordpress site folders and files with any ftp client program in ```./wordpress``` folder.
-You can also visit `https://example.com` to access website after starting the containers.
+<br />You can also visit `https://example.com` to access website after starting the containers.

 ### Redis Plugin